KenMcClean/blog/README.md

 *plex_overseer_title_fetch.py*

 Fetches the title of the TV shows on a Plex server setup.
+*plex_auth.py*

+Used to authenticate against the Plex server, required by all other Plex scripts in this repository.

 ## Reddit History Wiper
 _Please note that this script no longer works, after Reddit made some changes to their API_